Dozens of accusers emerge after Andrew Yang's wife reveals sexual assault - KTVZ

 “I’m thinking to myself … I want his hands off of me.”

-One of the new accusers is Jessica Chambers, now a substitute elementary-school teacher in Wyoming.
+One of the new accusers is Jessica Chambers, now an educator in Wyoming.

 Chambers was scrolling through her phone last month when she came across the news story about Yang.
 At the sight of a photo of Hadden in court, she said, her stomach knotted.

-Note: UPDATE: The description of one of the new accusers has been updated.